-This document is intended for an IT administrator and assumes that readers have a basic understanding of Active Directory as well as its Federation Service.
+This document is intended for an IT administrator and assumes that the readers have a basic understanding of Active Directory as well as its Federation Service.

 You will need the assistance of an Inova expert to help you activate webSSO for your organization.

-Overview of Single Sign On with Inova
+Overview of Single Sign on with Inova

-What is SSO and its benefits?
+What Are SSO and its Benefits?

 The Single Sign On (SSO) Authentication allows a user to access multiple applications with a single set of credentials.